h4n0sh1/AD-Tiering/README.md

 ## Introduction

-This repo means to provide minimalistic yet efficient utilities to help security teams save time in their journey of securin existing Active Directory infrastructures.<br>
+This repo means to provide minimalistic yet efficient utilities to help security teams save time in their journey of hardening existing Active Directory infrastructures.<br>
 The philosophy is to make as few assumptions as possible about the way each organization wants to implement it's tiering architecture, hence the choice of an XML based declaration.

 ## Features